 We recommend you consider revising your contract on the anniversary date of your contract at a minimum.
 Sooner if significant changes occur in your product offerings or services.

-When it comes to pricing, if you commercial pricing changes frequently, you should submit a request for either a price reduction within 30 days if necessary or a price increase (GSA call this an economic price adjustment).
+When it comes to pricing, if your commercial pricing changes frequently, you should submit a request for either a price reduction within 30 days if necessary or a price increase (GSA calls this an economic price adjustment).